mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 flavor and atmosphere to a campaign.

-Even when names from the Aslan language are chosen, these are unlikely to be the individual’s full names, since an Aslan name is a long, sonorous and intricate structure that changes to note the background, accomplishments and life of its owner.
+Even when names from the Aslan language are chosen, these are unlikely to be the individual's full names, since an Aslan name is a long, sonorous and intricate structure that changes to note the background, accomplishments and life of its owner.
 Names for game